-It’s easy to be captivated and even overwhelmed by the City’s the endless opportunities to explore, sightsee, get lost, and be entertained.
-It makes total sense that first-time NYC visitors trying to plan out itineraries only a couple of days long are daunted by the task.
+In the city that never sleeps, it’s easy to be captivated and even overwhelmed by NYC’s endless opportunities to explore, sightsee, get lost, and be entertained.

 Let’s head south, shall we?